TIABC Policies, Advocacy, Positions & Correspondence

 POSITIONS AND CORRESPONDENCE

-April 2019 letter to Minister of Transport re: Air Passenger Protection Regulations – click here
+April 2019 letter to Minister of Transport re: Air Passenger Protection Regulations.
+Available to TIABC members only – click here

-March 2019 letter to Victoria City Council re: proposed class-action lawsuit against oil and gas companies – click here
+March 2019 letter to Victoria City Council re: proposed class-action lawsuit against oil and gas companies .
+Available to TIABC members only – click here

-March 2019 – TIABC response to all-committee report on ride-hailing services – click here
+March 2019 – TIABC response to all-committee report on ride-hailing services.
+Available to TIABC members only – click here

 January 2019 letter to Minister of Indigenous Relations & Reconciliation re: road construction upgrade request for Port Renfrew to Anacia/Bamfield – click here